-2.5 Reference Verification
+2.5 Reference Voltage and Current Source Verification

 All analog input channels are software-calibrated to a single internal voltage reference by an embedded autocalibration software utility.
-The procedure presented here describes the verification and adjustment of the internal reference.
+A precision internal current source provides excitation current for input transducers, and is not adjusted during autocalibration.
+The procedure presented here describes the verification and adjustment of the voltage reference and current source.